jearndt/NeuroNetV1/README.md

   *Rate Coding*

-    *Count Rate*: This is the closest category where Poisson Spike Train Generation can be placed.
+    Count Rate: This is the closest category where Poisson Spike Train Generation can be placed.
 The method involves counting spikes generated over a time window, where the count rate is influenced by the pixel intensity.

 <div align="center">
   <table>